Shopping for a new account? You may want to consider joining a credit union instead of a bank.

 Generally speaking, credit unions are member-centric and offer reduced fees and lower interest rates on loans while offering higher savings rates (APY) and more relaxed requirements for account opening or loan approval.

-Credit unions can be a great option if you’re looking for free or low-fee basic accounts, want to be part of a member-centric organization, and seek personalized service.
+Credit unions can be a great option if you’re looking for low-fee or free basic checking accounts, want to be part of a member-centric organization, and seek personalized service.

 But credit unions may not work for someone who has more sophisticated financial needs, wants the convenience of a large branch network, or craves the absolute cutting edge in technology and features.